jleemur/datamerge/README.md

 ### Potential improvements
 - Adding javadocs comments and generating them using http://maven.apache.org/plugins/maven-javadoc-plugin/
 - Create a class for the custom timestamp used in data files `yyyy-MM-dd HH:mm:ss z`
-- Injest stdin to get a list of files to parse, map them to a RecordParser
+- Ingest stdin to get a list of files to parse, map them to a RecordParser
 - Optimizations
     - Look into performance of RecordParser's
     - In DataMerge.run(), reduce the amount of times I iterate through Record's